Skip to content

 Build a cleaner compliance routine before the next inspection

-Cut audit prep from days of hunting PDFs and inboxes to a single export with the full evidence trail attached.
+Cut audit prep from days to a single export

-See every audiometry renewal and training refresher 30 days before it lapses, not the week an inspector asks for it.
+Every audiometry renewal and training refresher flagged a full month before it lapses.
+No more finding out the week an inspector asks for it.

 Cleaner handover between sites

-The consultant's report stays connected to every action taken since — so the evidence actually tells the full story.
+The consultant's report stays connected to every control change, PPE issue, and training session that followed — so the evidence actually tells the full story, not just the starting point.

 Search questions